PowerShell/PSDesiredStateConfiguration/README.md

 DSC cross-platform by enabling `Invoke-DSCResource` to directly use resources without going through the Local Configuration Manager (LCM).

-As we continue this journey to make DSC a cross-platform technology, we invite the community to share their ideas and open issues.
-During the PowerShell 7.3 timeframe, we remain focused on enabling partner teams and will not be accepting public pull requests.

-## Planned work

 Our initial cross-platform work to enable partner teams:

 - Separated out the DSC parts in the PowerShell engine and moved them as a subsystem into the